-Shilada took Nandi home and gave him instructions, great care, love, and knowledge.
-At the age of 7, Nandi became acquainted with all the sacred scriptures and sacred texts.
-One day, Lord Varuna and Mitra came to bless Nandi, but they did not seem satisfied.
-Shilada asked why, and God told him that Nandi would not live long and die at eight.
+After Shilada was blessed with Nandi, he took great care and provided him with love, instructions, and knowledge.
+By the age of seven, Nandi became well-versed in all the sacred scriptures and texts.
+However, one day, Lord Varuna and Mitra visited Nandi to bless him, but they seemed dissatisfied.
+When Shilada asked them why, they revealed that Nandi would not live beyond the age of eight.

 One day, Goddess Parvati and Lord Shiva were playing dice in front of Nandi.
-Nandi decreed that the deity had won out of devotion to Shiva, although the goddess was the clear winner.
+Nandi, Lord Shiva’s closest accomplice, decreed that the deity had won out of devotion to Shiva, although the goddess was the clear winner.

 Enraged, Parvati cursed him.
-Nandi asked for the curse to be lifted, saying that his actions came from a devotion to his Lord.
-Parvati said Nandi could be released from the curse if he adored her son, Lord Ganesha.
+When Nandi sought to lift the curse, he explained that his actions were driven by his unwavering devotion to Lord Shiva.
+Parvati, however, decreed that Nandi could only be freed from the curse if he showed reverence to her son, Lord Ganesha.

-They told Nandi that he would be free from the curse if he offered Lord Ganesha his favorite things and honored the deity on his birthday.
-Nandi worshiped Lord Ganesha in Chaturdashi, the Hindu holy month of Bhadrapada, and offered green grass to him as penance.
+To lift the curse, Parvati told Nandi to offer Lord Ganesha his favorite things and pay homage to him on his birthday.
+Nandi followed the instructions and worshiped Lord Ganesha during Chaturdashi, which falls in the Hindu holy month of Bhadrapada.
+As a form of penance, he offered green grass to Lord Ganesha.

 Nandi’s sacrifice for his Lord